 We appreciate your interest in the Respiratory Care profession, the Bachelor of Science in Respiratory Care Program (BSRC) offered at Texas State University, and our graduate program in polysomnography (sleep diagnostics).

-The Respiratory Care program at Texas State is celebrating its 40th Anniversary at Texas State and our department represents the first established program in the College of Health Professions in 1972.
+The Respiratory Care program at Texas State recently celebrated its 40th Anniversary at Texas State and our department represents the first established program in the College of Health Professions in 1972.
 Since that time, over 1400 graduates from our program can be found in areas of healthcare leadership and management, education, research, clinical practice, and medical equipment development/sales throughout the U.S. and abroad.

 The current RC faculty has over 125 years of collective teaching experience in Respiratory Care at Texas State.
 Respiratory Care and Sleep Specialty Programs are fully accredited by the Commission on Accreditation for Respiratory Care (CoARC) and allow graduates to sit for the national board exams administered by the National Board for Respiratory Care (NBRC) and the Board for Polysomnographic Technologists (BRPT).